French Onion Soup

 Instructions

 • Melt butter with oil in a 4-6 quart saucepan and add sliced onions.
 Stir to coat with butter.
-Cover pan and cook over low to medium heat for 20-30 minutes, stirring occasionally.
+Cover the pan and cook over low to medium heat for 20-30 minutes, stirring occasionally.
 If browning starts, turn down the heat.
 Cook until onions are tender and translucent.
-Once cooked, uncover the pan and turn up the heat to medium high.
-Stir in the salt and sugar and cook for about another 30 minutes stirring frequently until onions have turned deep golden brown.

 • While onions are cooking, heat beef stock over medium heat and keep warm.

-• Pour in about 1 cup of hot beef stock, stirring to make sure flour blends with the stock.
+• Once reduced, stir in about 1 cup of hot beef stock and ensure flour blends with the stock.
 Add the rest of the stock with the cup of wine, bay leaf, and sage.
-Bring to a boil and lower to a simmer for about 30 – 40 minutes.
+Bring to a boil, then lower to a simmer for 30 – 40 minutes.
 Season to taste with salt and pepper.
-Pour soup into oven proof bowls.
-Place bowls on baking sheet and top each bowl with a slice of bread and cheese.
-Broil until the cheese is golden brown.
-Serve!
-(Warn everyone that the bowls and soup will be VERY hot!!!).